Can seroquel cause rhabdomyolysis

 4. Compartment syndrome: In some cases, the swelling associated with rhabdomyolysis can cause increased pressure within certain compartments of the body, leading to reduced blood flow and tissue damage.

-See also Seroquel maakt dik
+See also Seroquel side effects quetiapine

 It is important to understand the causes and potential complications of rhabdomyolysis in order to prevent and manage this condition effectively.
 If you suspect you may be at risk or are experiencing symptoms, consult with a healthcare professional for proper evaluation and treatment.